jowo-io/next-auth-pubkey/README.md

 export const authOptions: AuthOptions = {
   providers: [
-    lightningProvider, // <--- and add the providers to the providers array nostrProvider, //     <--- and add the providers to the providers array ],
+    lightningProvider, // <--- add the provider to the providers array nostrProvider, //     <--- add the provider to the providers array ],
 };